osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 Conditional Access reporting should be used to understand the policy's impact and identify unexpected outcomes.

-Monitoring should continue after deployment because authentication issues and business requirements may change over time.
+Monitoring should continue after deployment because authentication issues, application dependencies, and business requirements may change over time.

 ---